AliDehbansiahkarbon/ChatGPTWizard/README.md

 ## Search in History

-Right click on the History grid and check search item to the search bar appears, it's not visibile by default to save some space, finally type the keyword to search and filter, there are two checkboxes as extra options like case sensitive and fuzy match string search.
+Right click on the History grid and check search item to the search bar appears, it's not visibile by default to save some space, finally type the keyword to search and filter, there are two checkboxes as extra options like case sensitive and fuzzy match string search.

 <br />